Anvilcraft/addonscript-docs/source/objects/meta.rst

         "changelog": ["-Added cool stuff", "-Added more cool stuff"] }

-Version Meta object members:
+Version Meta object members
 ############################

-- timestamp: This is a number, which is the UNIX timestamp, when this version was released/created.
+:timestamp: This is a number, which is the UNIX timestamp, when this version was released/created.
-- changelog: This is an array of strings, where each member is one line of the changelog or a link to an external changelog.
+:changelog: This is an array of strings, where each member is one line of the changelog or a link to an external changelog.

 .. _contrib: